September 8, 2025

 19. Binary Tree Traversal: Visit Nodes in Preorder, Inorder, Postorder, or Level Order

-Choose traversal to match the goal: inorder for sorted output, preorder for serialization, postorder for bottom-up processing, BFS for levels.
+Choose the traversal that matches the goal: inorder for sorted output, preorder for serialization, postorder for bottom-up processing, BFS for levels.

 Why it works: Pick the traversal that aligns with the processing order required by the problem.